LinuxForHealth/health-patterns/clinical-ingestion/README.md

 There are two ways to easily run a FHIR bundle through Clinical Ingestion Flow once it is deployed to NiFi.

-1. Post the FHIR bundle json to the defined port (FHIR_LISTEN_PORT in "Clinical Ingestion Flow FHIR Parameter Context")
+1. Post the FHIR bundle json to the defined port.
+By default, it is set to 7001, but can be updated in the Nifi Parameter Context named "Clinical Ingestion FHIR Parameter Context" by changing the parameter FHIR_LISTEN_PORT.

 	`curl -X POST --header "ResolveTerminology: true" --header "Content-Type: application/json" -d @<<path/to/json>> "<<NIFI_SERVER>>:<<FHIR_LISTEN_PORT>>/fhirResource" --verbose`